 For your safety, we recommend having your garage door opener and keyless entry systems installed by an expert technician.
 This is because data from the Consumer Product Safety Commission show that garage door accidents are oftentimes traceable to faulty garage door openers.

-What’s more, A1 Garage Door Service’s team of technicians are highly trained to check and find safety hazards with the reverse features of your garage doors.
+What’s more, A1 Garage Door Service’s team of technicians is highly trained to check and find safety hazards with the reverse features of your garage doors.
 They are also well-equipped to handle maintenance procedures and repairs.
-Just call A1 Garage Door Service at 844-214-2724.
+Just call A1 Garage Door Service at 844-388-3587.